vincentbernat/network-lab/lab-routed-vpn/README.md

 and trigger another PMTU exception for the source).
 This would also potentially hide a misconfiguration.
 With a MTU of 1406, TCP MSS is 1366.

+## Mark

+The VTI interface alter the firewall mark of the packet and there is no way to set a mask to avoid altering part of the existing mark.
+However, this is not a problem as the mark is set only to lookup the appropriate XFRM policy and then restored:

+    u32 orig_mark = skb->mark;
+    skb->mark = be32_to_cpu(t->parms.i_key);
+    ret = xfrm_policy_check(NULL, XFRM_POLICY_IN, skb, family);
+    skb->mark = orig_mark;

+This can be checked with Netfilter:

+    sysctl -qw net.netfilter.nf_log_all_netns=1
+    ip netns exec private ip6tables -t raw -A PREROUTING -j TRACE ip netns exec private ip6tables -t raw -A PREROUTING -j TRACE ip6tables -t raw -A PREROUTING -j TRACE ip6tables -t raw -A PREROUTING -j TRACE

+No packet has a mark.
+However, XFRM policies take a mask because the mark can be set from something else (notably a Netfilter rule).